toddknutson/software_tips/access_msi/readme.md

 	8. (Files tab) Custom Editors: + to add new, File Extension: txt; Choose: BBEdit
 	9. (Files tab) Custom Editors: + to add new, File Extension: *; Choose: BBEdit
 	10. ...
 Repeat for all your favorite file types and apps.

+	Check out this screencast demonstrating how to download, install, and setup Transmit and use it with BBEdit on a Mac: [https://drive.google.com/file/d/11hS4EBIQwK8nR4CXhC4odNBdTIGK9YJR/view](https://drive.google.com/file/d/11hS4EBIQwK8nR4CXhC4odNBdTIGK9YJR/view).

 * Cyberduck
 	1. Cyberduck > Preferences...